-I have served the Notice, now what…
+I have served the bankruptcy notice – now what?

-Once the Bankruptcy Notice has been served, the Judgment debtor will have a period of 21 days to either:
+Once the bankruptcy notice has been served, the judgment debtor will have a period of 21 days to either:

-In order to commence bankruptcy proceedings, a Creditor’s Petition, together with the required supporting documentation, is required to be filed in the Federal Circuit Court of Australia.
-A substantial filing fee is payable to commence such proceedings – showing that commencing bankruptcy proceedings is not an action that should be taken lightly.
+In order to commence bankruptcy proceedings, a Creditor’s Petition, together with the required supporting documentation, is required to be filed in the Court.
+A substantial filing fee is payable to commence such proceedings – which is at least one reason that commencing bankruptcy proceedings is not an action that should be taken lightly.

 There are strict guidelines and requirements for bankruptcy proceedings.
-Contact Matthews Folbigg for specialist advice and assistance with running your bankruptcy proceedings.
+Contact Matthews Folbigg Lawyers for specialist advice and assistance with running your bankruptcy proceedings.